 If you suffer from bruxism, or teeth grinding, you might need a custom night guard for teeth.
-When you clench or grind your teeth at night, there are various negative side effects, like enamel erosion and headaches.

 A night guard typically fits over your upper teeth and serves as a barrier between your upper and lower arches.
 Thus, if you do grind your teeth, they will be grinding against a much softer plastic than the hard enamel that covers the surface of your teeth.